-Some surface waters have been substantially changed in character or have been artificially constructed for uses such as water storage, public supply, navigation, flood defence and land drainage.
-Two such waters have been designated as heavily modified waters or artificial waters in the Neagh Bann IRBD.
+Some surface waters have been substantially changed in character or have been artificially constructed for uses such as navigation, water storage, public supply, flood defence and land drainage.
+Twenty-one such waters have been designated as heavily modified waters or artificial waters in the Shannon IRBD.